DataAnalyticsinStudentHands/TerryManagementApp/www/modules/DatabaseCommunicationModule/README.md

 ### Using Module in Project
 - Copy js/services.js to project and create a script src link to it and properly inject dependency.
-- Copy  databaseModule.run() in app.js to project's app.js and rename 'databaseModule' to proper module name.
+- Copy contents of databaseModule.run() in app.js to project's app.js and rename 'databaseModule' to proper module name.
 Configure redirection states and Restangular base URL as necessary.
 - Add 'authenticate: true' to states that require user to be logged in.
 - Refer to implementation example (js/controllers.js) to implement module in controller.
 - Add ifLoggedIn checker on the login page to redirect users to app from login page once logged in. (js/controllers.js).